dakkusingh/instagram_block/README.txt

 drupal theme layer, so developers have access to an all of the variables provided by the Instagram API should they choose to extent the block.

-For more informations see the Instagram developer pages: http://instagram.com/developer/endpoints/users/#get_users_media_recent
+For more information see the Instagram developer pages: http://instagram.com/developer/endpoints/users/#get_users_media_recent

 For a full description of the module, visit the project page: